Holovkat/codex-pro/codex-rs/README.md

 ```

 You can also install via Homebrew (`brew install --cask codex`) or download a platform-specific release directly from our [GitHub Releases](https://github.com/openai/codex/releases).
+If you're running into upgrade issues with Homebrew, see the [FAQ entry on brew upgrade codex](../docs/faq.md#brew-upgrade-codex-isnt-upgrading-me).

 ## Documentation quickstart